fmaguire/fmaguire.github.io/md-sources/NDSB.md

 ##CV Performance

-- Better with global rather than localfeatures
+- Better with global rather than local features
 - Hiearchial label data made no difference
+- Slow, painstaking, manual
 - Worse than even simplest convnet

 # So what are Convnets?